Domestic Demand in Brazil

 Brazil - Domestic Demand

-LatinFocus Consensus Forecast panelists see growth at 1.8% in 2019, which is unchanged from last month’s estimate.
-For 2020, the panel sees the economy growing 2.4%.
+The LatinFocus panel of analysts see GDP expanding 4.9% in 2021, which is up 0.1 percentage points from last month’s estimate.
+For 2022, the panel sees the economy growing 2.3%.

 Brazil - Domestic Demand Data